brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 #### [Power spectra](scripts/calculations/cluster/power_spectra.jl)

 Located at `scripts/calculations/cluster/power_spectra.jl`, this script calculates the power spectra of the local field potentials for each session, seven structure (the six visual cortical regions and the dorsal lateral geniculate nucleus), and three stimuli (spontaneous, flashes, and task-active natural images).
-This script must be run on a high-performance computing cluster, and will need to be tweaked to use a cluster manager other than the University of Sydney School of Physics HPC (managed by the `USydClusters.jl` package).
+This script must be run on a high-performance computing cluster, and will need to be tweaked to use a cluster manager other than the University of Sydney School of Physics HPC (managed by the [USydClusters.jl](https://github.com/brendanjohnharris/UsydClusters.jl) package).
 To ensure your cluster manager is functioning correctly, please edit the `scripts/calculations/cluster/testscript.jl` file until it returns without error.

 #### [Calculations](scripts/calculations/cluster/calculations.jl)

-This script performs the bulk of the wave-based calcualtions, and must be run on a high-performance computing cluster...............
+This script performs the bulk of the wave-based calcualtions, and must be run on a high-performance computing cluster.
+If you have configured a custom [ClusterManager](https://github.com/JuliaParallel/ClusterManagers.jl), you can set the `ENV["JULIA_DISTRIBUTED"]=true` to have this file distribute calculations across multiple processes.
+Otherwise, the script will take about 2 days to run on a single high-memory (>64GB) machine.

 #### [Post-hoc session filtering](scripts/calculations/posthoc_session_filter.jl)